 This value matches well with the $\Delta$ extracted from LF fits.
 The fluctuation amplitude is related to $\Delta$ via:

 Assuming a uniform distribution of magnetic defects and dipolar interaction:

 With assumption $S = 1/2$ for simplicity (magnetism could be defined by higher spin):

-Taking $a_0 = 2 \times 10^{-10}$ m as a characteristic distance between defects (roughly Nb–O bond length), we estimate an effective magnetic range of ~54 nm.
+Taking $a_0 = 2 \cdot 10^{-10}$ m as a characteristic distance between defects (roughly Nb–O bond length), we estimate an effective magnetic range of ~54 nm.
 Factoring in a volume fraction of 0.1, the defect density becomes $5 \cdot 10^{-9}$ per unit cell, corresponding to $3 \cdot 10^{15}$ defects per cm$^{3}$ in the bulk.
 Differences in frequency and temperature regimes likely explain why this value does not match Ref.\cite{Sendelbach2008} exactly.

 Although static magnetism, especially from antiferromagnetically correlated defects, may appear less detrimental due to its zero net magnetization, it can still disturb superconductivity.
-Local magnetic fields remain nonzero and can affect nearby Cooper pairs through proximity, potentially leading to quasiparticle formation.
+Local magnetic fields remain nonzero and can affect nearby Cooper pairs through proximity, potentially leading to the formation of in-gap states, as previously observed in STM measurements on granular aluminum~\cite{Yang2020Sep} and tantalum~\cite{Arabi2024Dec} .
 In our case, the local mean field at the muon site reaches up to 150 mT, which is a substantial perturbation.

 In amorphous Ta$_2$O$_5$, we did not observe high-frequency magnetic fluctuations, making it comparatively more favorable for superconducting environments.
 Furthermore, if the observed static magnetism is indeed due to antiferromagnetic correlations, this could offer an additional advantage in the case of finite-size clusters: antiferromagnetic systems often exhibit a finite excitation gap, suppressing low-energy spin dynamics.
 In such cases, magnetic excitations are expected to lie well above 10~GHz, beyond the operating frequencies of typical superconducting qubits.
 This absence of low-energy excitations could account for the relatively low magnetic noise observed in Ta$_2$O$_5$ and highlights the importance of excitation spectrum characteristics in material selection for superconducting quantum devices.